 Tray – A tray on the bottom shelf of your refrigerator is a great option for uncooked meat and seafood to reduce the chance of leaking.
 It is also a good option for defrosting frozen food in the fridge.

 Fridge Snack Station – A favourite hack we have for younger family members in our home is setting up a refrigerator snack station with snack food items in easy reach.
-This is a great way to encourage kids to choose healthy snacks and also to put items that need to be used soon due to expiration dates.
+This is a great way to encourage kids to choose healthy snacks and also to put items that need to be used soon due to expiration date.

 Labelling your food storage containers and tubs will save you time later on because when you come to use what is inside, you’ll know exactly what is in each.

 Labels are also a great option if you prefer to ditch original packaging on sauces, condiments and jar or tinned goods, ensuring you know what is in each container without having to guess or smell it.
-No more mysteries!

 The labels pictured below are vinyl labels available at OrganisedHQ.